 Feeling Powerless; Overcoming Learned Helplessness

+Learned helplessness is a perception of having no control over a situation and being powerless to find a solution that can change their position.
 There are people who have developed a condition of learned helplessness as a way of reacting to situations that they feel are stressful, uncomfortable or difficult to deal with.
-Learned helplessness is a perception of having no control over a situation and being powerless to finding a solution that can change their position.
-This sense of feeling helpless often leads to developing a victim role, fuels feelings of anxiety and is considered to be a significant contributor to depression.
+This sense of feeling helpless often fuels feelings of anxiety and is considered to be a significant contributor to depression.

-Rather than looking at normal difficulties and failures in life as new opportunities or lessons to help them grow and improve.
-They have learned to believe that their limitations create a sense of security from pain and failure.
-However, by minimizing their efforts, they also end up lacking confidence in their abilities and intellect, which causes it's own realm of set backs and misery for them.
-This extreme lack of self–esteem and effort tends to further fuel feeling powerless to challenges as they occur.
+Rather than looking at normal difficulties and failures in life as new opportunities or lessons to help them grow and improve they have learned to believe that their limits create a sense of security from pain and failure.
+They may lack confidence in their abilities and intellect, which causes a lack of self–esteem which tends to further fuel setbacks and feeling powerless to challenges as they occur.

-Learned helplessness can develop at any stage in a persons’ life and results from their perception that some situations can not be stopped, escaped from or redirected which affects ones cognitive and behavioral structure.
-They also become accustomed to negative outcomes and have learned to view this as an inescapable result, creating a learned response of feeling helpless or even feeling hopeless with certain situations, people or emotions.
-This all leads them to lose their ability to seek out different problem solving methods that could help them create more positive outcomes.
+They often become accustomed to negative outcomes and have learned to view there circumstances as an inescapable result, creating a learned response of feeling helpless or even feeling hopeless in certain situations or with certain people.
+This could lead them to lose their ability to seek out different problem-solving methods that might help them create more positive outcomes.

 Examples of Learned Helplessness